310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 tags:
 - Event Story
 - Akira
 description: "[ES!!]
 As Tetora struggles to find his ground as the Ryuseitai-N leader, Shinobu finds a job for them to do.
-They need one more unit for the job, and ask Alkaloid for help…"
+They need one more unit for the job, and ask ALKALOID for help…"
 ---
 <div class="three-wrapper" style="--storyColor:#965e7d;--storyColor-rgb:150,94,125;--storyColor-h:326.8;--storyColor-s: 23%;--storyColor-l:47.8%;">
     <div class="info-area">